-- \ \ \ The value of such an occupancy is to be ascertained, not by treating what is taken as an empty warehouse to be leased for a long term, but what would be the market rental value of such a building on a lease by the long-term tenant to the temporary occupier . . . - 2.
+- "\ \ \ The value of such an occupancy is to be ascertained, not by treating what is taken as an empty warehouse to be leased for a long term, but what would be the market rental value of such a building on a lease by the long-term tenant to the temporary occupier . . . - 2.
 Some of the elements which would certainly and directly affect the market price agreed upon by a tenant and a sublessee in such an extraordinary and unusual transaction would be the reasonable cost of moving out the property stored and preparing the space for occupancy by the subtenant.
 That cost would include labor, materials, and transportation.
 And it might also include the storage of goods against their sale or the cost of their return to the leased premises.
-Such items may be proved, not as independent items of damage but to aid in the determination of what would be the usual--the market--price which would be asked and paid for such temporary occupancy of the building then in use under a long term lease.
+Such items may be proved, not as independent items of damage but to aid in the determination of what would be the usual---the market---price which would be asked and paid for such temporary occupancy of the building then in use under a long term lease.
 The respondent offered detailed proof of amounts actually and necessarily paid for these purposes.
-We think that the proof should have been received for the purpose and with the limitation indicated.
-22

-The rule of the General Motors case was reaffirmed and defined in United States vs. Petty Motor Co.
-However, the Court pointed out that in order for the tenant to secure his cost of removal and relocation as part of the market value of the leasehold interest, there must be a carving out of only a portion of the estate so that the tenant would be under the obligation to return to the premises at the end of the Government's occupancy.
+We think that the proof should have been received for the purpose and with the limitation indicated."26 of the market value of the leasehold interest, there must be a carving out of only a portion of the estate so that the tenant would be under the obligation to return to the premises at the end of the Government's occupancy.
 If the taking, although temporary, was of such nature and extent as to exhaust the tenant's leasehold estate, then the costs of removal and relocation were not to be considered because, in that situation, the condemnation of the entire leasehold interests was analogous to the condemnation of all interests in fee.